Akuli/mittari/README.md

 The audio cable is taken from cheap and broken earbuds.
 The wires are covered in some kind of colorful insulation stuff that makes them difficult to solder.
+It seems to burn away with a high temperature (I think I used 370-400 celsius) and a lot of time (15+ seconds).

 The `layout.diy` file in this repo is a [DIY Layout Creator](https://diy-fever.com/software/diylc/) drawing of the board.